 The noise isolation is very good, reducing almost all the noise in the signal.
 Popping, crackling, and static are all virtually completely removed.
 However, the cable is 3.3 feet long.
 This might be a bit longer than is ideal for automotive use.
 On the other hand, it’s great for home use.
 You can plug it into your stereo system.
 Even if you plug into the back of the stereo, you can still wrap it around to the front with no issues.

 As you can see, there’s not really very much difference between these devices in terms of quality.
 They all come from well-regarded manufacturers, and you’re not going to be disappointed with any of them.
 This is to be expected.
 A ground loop noise isolator is a pretty simple device.
 It might be tough to explain how they work, but they utilize well-understood principles of electronics.
 Unless there’s a manufacturing defect, it’s going to get the job done.
 There’s one exception to this, which is the AUKEY Ground Loop Noise Isolator.
 This option offers slightly better noise isolation at the expense of some loss in bass output.
 As a result, it’s better for phone calls and not as good for music.
 But the difference is minute.

 The BESIGN Ground Loop Noise Isolator and the Mpow Ground Loop Noise Isolator are basically identical.
 At least, this is true in terms of audio quality.
 However, there are still a couple of differences in terms of physical design.
-The BESIGN Ground Loop Noise Isolator has a very short cable.
+The BESIGN Ground Loop Noise Isolator has a fairly short cable.
 At first, this might not seem like a good thing.
 But it’s very useful for automotive use.
 You won’t have to worry about what to do with a long cable.
 By contrast, the Mpow Ground Loop Noise Isolator has a longer cable.
 This makes it better suited for home stereo systems, especially if the aux jack is located on the back.